 WordPress.org Shared English Variants Translation Glossary.

-Note that some strings have been validated before these variations were decided, so if you see a different version, please submit a new string.
+Note that some strings have been validated before these variations were decided, so if you see a different version, please reject it and submit a new string.
 If we ever get global searching across all projects, we’ll handle it then.

 Other changes would be where demo content uses dollars and a US city that could be changed to pounds and London respectively.